frankheat/offsecnotes/content/web/vulnerabilities/csrf.md

 {{< details summary="Referer Header Validation" >}}

 Some applications check the `Referer` header to verify that requests are coming from their own domain.
-This can help prevent CSRF attacks—but it's not foolproof.
+This can help prevent CSRF attacks, but it's not foolproof.

 {{< hint style=warning >}}
 Don't rely solely on referer validation.
 Users or browsers may strip or modify this header.